Silverr12/DMA-CFW-Guide/README.md

 3. Revision ID
 4. BAR0
 5. Subsystem ID
-6. DSN(listed as Serial Number Register), just combine the lower and upper DW We will still need Arbor later for our 0x40 and 0x60 blocks but it'd be convoluting to explain it in here so keep it open
+6. DSN(listed as Serial Number Register), just combine the lower and upper DW<br />
+We will still need Arbor later for our 0x40 and 0x60 blocks but it'd be convoluting to explain it in here so keep it open

 ## **3. Initial Customisation**